pancake

 In summary

-Inherited from Middle English pancake, panne cake, pankake, ponkake, equivalent to pan + cake.
+Inherited from Middle English pancake, panne cake, pankake, ponkake.
+By surface analysis, pan + cake.
 Perhaps adapted from Middle Low German pankôke, pannekôke, from Old Saxon *pannakōko (suggested by derivatives Old Saxon pannakōkilo and pannakōkilīn), where the compound is much older; compare Old High German phankuohho (8th century), whence Middle High German phankuoche, German Pfannkuchen (“pancake”); further Saterland Frisian Ponkouke, Ponkuuke (“pancake”), West Frisian pankoek (“pancake”), Dutch pannenkoek (“pancake”), German Low German Pannkook (“pancake”).
 The juggling sense is by analogy with a pancake being tossed in a pan.

 Notes